 In most cases, a multi-family home will also serve as an investment property for the owner.
 Real estate remains American’s top choice for long-term investments.

-In order to maximize your investment, it’s important to understand the costs associated with the property, including not only your mortgage, property taxes and homeowners insurance, but also other expenses such as utilities, advertising (to attract tenants) and legal fees.
+In order to maximize your investment, it’s important to understand the costs associated with the property, including not only your mortgage, property taxes and homeowners insurance, but also other expenses such as utilities, realtor, advertising (to attract tenants) and legal fees.

 “An evaluation of the property should include an inspection by a licensed inspector and market research to include a market lease-rate analysis along with current market rental conditions,” Wyman says.